DigitalNZ/supplejack_manager/README.md

 - Suppress a collection in the Supplejack API.
 - View all suppressed collections in the Supplejack API.
 - Define rules for checking links in the Supplejack API.
-- View the statistics for the link checker
+- View the statistics for the link checker.

 For more information on how to configure and use this application refer to the [documentation](http://digitalnz.github.io/supplejack)